Skip to Main Content

 Production Manager Services

-Here is the short of it.
 Through NeedAFixer, we connect you with production managers skilled in Japanese film production.
-Our network has pros who know the J-LOC Subsidy Program (up to 50%), Tokyo Location Box planning, and the operational realities of running shoots across Tokyo, Kyoto, Osaka, and beyond.
-They bring set up relationships with Japanese studios, bilingual planning skills, and the administrative expertise to keep your Japanese production on schedule and on budget.
+Our network has pros who know the J-LOC Subsidy Program (up to 50%) and Tokyo Location Box planning.
+They also grasp the day-to-day reality of running shoots across Tokyo, Kyoto, Osaka, and beyond.
+Each one brings built-up ties with Japanese studios, bilingual planning skills, and the admin know-how to keep your production on schedule and on budget.

 ACT 01